Robert Baker Aitken: Biography

-Robert Aitken or Bob, as he liked to be called, was born to Robert Thomas Aitken and Gladys Page Baker in Philadelphia, Pennsylvania in 1917.
+Robert Aitken or Bob, as he liked to be called, was born to Robert Thomas Aitken and Gladys Page Baker in Philadelphia, Pennsylvania, in 1917.
 He was raised in Hawaii from the age of five.
 He was the son of a war enthusiast and was a rebel and loner in the 1930s and 40s before the war.

 Living in Guam as a civilian working in construction—at the onset of World War II—he was detained by the Japanese and held in internment camps for the duration of the war.
 A guard at one of the internment camps let him borrow a copy of R.H.
 Blyth's book Zen in English Literature and the Oriental Classics.
 In one of his books later on in his life, he described being so invested in the book that he managed to be joyful even in the terrible conditions.
-In another internment camp in Kobe, Japan in 1944 he met its author, Reginald Horace Blyth, with whom he had frequent discussions on Zen Buddhism and anarchism.
+In another internment camp in Kobe, Japan, in 1944 he met its author, Reginald Horace Blyth, with whom he had frequent discussions on Zen Buddhism and anarchism.
 At the conclusion of the war he returned to Hawaii and obtained a B.A. in English literature and an MA in Japanese from the University of Hawaii.
 He would write for two hours each morning and even read aloud his work to make sure it was his distinctive style.

-In the late 1940s, while going to classes briefly at the University of California in Berkeley, California, he met Nyogen Senzaki.
+In the late 1940s, while briefly attending classes at the University of California in Berkeley, California, he met Nyogen Senzaki.
 Originally in California hoping for an encounter with Krishnamurti, he began to study with Senzaki in Los Angeles.
-It was during this period that his commitment to leftist social issues - such as pacifism and labor rights – became more vocal.
-As a result of his advocacy, he was investigated during this period by the FBI.
-Because he was against the war in Vietnam and against the arming the military, he decided to not pay his percent of taxes that went to the Defense Department of the U.S.
+During this period he became more vocal about his commitment to leftist social issues such as pacifism and labor rights.
+He was investigated by the FBI as a result of his advocacy work.
+Aitken decided to not pay the portion of his taxes that went to the Defense Department of the U.S because he opposed the war in Vietnam and arming the military.